-A Rare Opportunity in the Best Market, and Most Delightful and Healthful Climate in the Union.
-Only thirty miles South of Philadelphia, on a Railroad; being a Rich, Heavy Soil, and Highly Productive Wheat Land; Amongst the Best in the Garden State of New Jersey.
-It consists of 20,000 acres of GOOD land, divided nto Farms of different sizes to suit the purchaserrrow 20 acres and upwards-and is sold at the rate of from \$15 to \$20 per sere for the farm land, payable one-fourth cash, and the balance by quar yearly installments, with legal interest, within the erm of four years.
+PARLOR and Cook gas Burning Coal Stoves, the latest styles, at thirty miles South of Philadelphia, on a Railroad; being a Rich, Heavy Soil, and Highly Productive Wheat Land; Amongst the Best in the Garden State of New Jersey.
+It consists of 20,000 acres of GOOD land, divided into Farms of different sizes to suit the purchaser-FROM 20 ACRES AND UPWARDS-and is sold at the rate of from \$15 to \$20 per acre for the farm land, payable one-fourth cash, and the balance by quarter yearly installments, with legal interest, within the term of four years.